 Node is a core module class to represent a node in dual space (Figure 20).
-It has three attributes:
+It has one attribute:

-geometry (GM_Point),
+geometry (GM_Point).

-duality (ref. to CellSpace),

-connects (ref. to Edge).

 The value of geometry corresponds to a 2D or 3D Point in IndoorGML, but its cardinality can be 0 (no geometry provided) or 1.
 Because a Node is always the dual space abstraction of a primal space cell, it has always an association with its corresponding CellSpace (e.g. room, door, sensor coverage, etc.) through the duality attribute.
 This way, a Node can always access to the information related to the cell it is representing (e.g., geometry, semantic, etc.).
 Note that the associated CellSpace may not carry any information as well, except the functional information for the specific cellular space.
 Additionally, a Node is also associated with at least one Edge instance that is linked to it via the connects attribute.